QingliGuo/EGA_Data_submission/README.md

 # EGA Data submission

-Describe steps of data submission to EGA database (it is a pain for a first time submitter), data encryption and submission codes adapted from [Dr Salpie Nowinski](https://github.com/salpie)
+Describe steps of data submission to EGA database (it is a pain for a first time submitter), data encryption and submission codes adapted from [Salpie Nowinski](https://github.com/salpie)

 ## Apply EGA submission account